Gizra/Gizra-Way-Book/message_stack.md

 The message stack contains three modules: [Message](https://www.drupal.org/project/message), [Message Notify](https://www.drupal.org/project/message_notify) and [Message Subscribe](https://www.drupal.org/project/message_subscribe).

-Here are some highlights about Message stack.
-You can read more in the references above.
+Highlights:

 1. Message represents a record of event that occurred in the system.
 2. Message is an entity - `message` to `message type` is like `node` to `content type`.
 We can define different message types for different events.
 3. Message type is fieldable, meaning we can store data with a message.
 4. Message type supports view modes.
 We can display different partial of the same massage ID in different ways.